javersa86/prod-vita-display-control-upgraded/doxydocs/mainpage.md

 #### Background

 Activities available on the NVENT-VIta include adjusting pneumatic settings in the system.
-For when adjustment pages are displayed, the Op Mode "Listening Knob" will be enabled (usually when backend emits signal to the knob controller).
+For when adjustment pages are displayed, the Op Mode "Listening Knob" will be enabled (usually when the backend emits a signal to the knob controller).

 #### Sequence of Events

-For when the op mode is enabled, the QThread for the knob controller will restart with following sequence:

 1. Open the file descriptors for \htmlonly GPIO \endhtmlonly objects representing Pin A, Pin B, and the \htmlonly Switch \endhtmlonly Pin.
 2. Sets the state of the switch of the button object with \htmlonly GPIO \endhtmlonly object switch, and the states of the encoder object with the Pin A and B \htmlonly GPIO \endhtmlonly objects.
-3. The while loop will then trigger and while only be disabled when Op Mode is disabled.
+3. The while loop will then trigger and only be disabled when Op Mode is disabled.
-4. Constructs the pollfd "fdset", the data structure that tracks the file descriptors for each \htmlonly GPIO \endhtmlonly object and sets each event notification to POLLPRI.
+4. Constructs the POLLFD "fdset", the data structure that tracks the file descriptors for each \htmlonly GPIO \endhtmlonly object and sets each event notification to POLLPRI.
    - POLLPRI: to read urgent data
-5. Poll the memory of the fdset for the number of events that changed.
+5. Poll the memory of the fd_set for the number of events that changed.
 6. If the file descriptor for Pin A is updated, the state representing Pin A on the encoder object changes.
 7. If the file descriptor for Pin B is updated, the state representing Pin B on the encoder object changes.
 8. If the file descriptor for \htmlonly Switch \endhtmlonly Pin is updated, the state of the Button object changes.